ahmadazfar/pxe-server-repo/README.md

 # VM PXE Server Infrastructure Setup

 This repository documents the automation and configuration files used to spin up a fully functioning Network Boot (PXE) Server inside an Ubuntu Virtual Machine environment.

+There are two primary deployments in this repository:
+1. **Linux OS Deployment**
+2. **Custom RAM OS Deployment**

 ## 🚀 Infrastructure Topology